 At Azendi, we are renowned for our distinctive sterling silver designs, but maybe you prefer the warm tones of rose gold, or you really suit yellow gold jewellery?
-To increase the colour choices available to you we now also produce many of our designs in 18ct gold vermeil.
+To increase the colour choices available to you we now also produce many of our designs in yellow gold vermeil and rose gold vermeil.

 As a precious metal every single piece of our vermeil jewellery complies with the Hallmarking Act, and as such all gold vermeil items weighing over 7.73g are sent for independent testing and marking at Edinburgh Assay Office.
 The jewellery will be tested and hallmarked ‘925’ sterling silver; a mark of quality and assurance.